 I have been an environmental attorney for over 25 years, typically prosecuting corporate polluters.
 At many of the sites on which I have worked, the contamination was much less perceptible and less widely dispersed than is wood smoke from one or two residential neighbors.
 A factory with equally toxic emissions near most residential neighborhoods would be picketed, prosecuted and sued.
 A documentary film might even be made about the evil corporation that owned that factory.
 In contrast, homeowners who burn wood are widely tolerated by a naïve public.
 But the human body does not care whether pollution comes from an evil corporation or a kale-eating neighbor.
 Hey, nothing against kale.

 When I calmly broached the hazards of wood burning with my self-described progressive neighbors and municipal government, I was met with anger and a refusal to read the materials I wished to share.
-There is a stubborn romance attached to, and back to the land feeling about, wood fires.
+There is a stubborn romance attached to, and an atavistic, back to the land feeling about, wood fires.
 But as noted above, ignorance about wood smoke’s health effects is not bliss.
 By ignoring a growing wood smoke pollution problem, many municipal, county and state governments are failing to protect its citizens from the most serious source of contamination, and the biggest post-industrial threat to public health, in many high density areas.
 Some environmentally aware municipalities have passed laws against this atavistic energy.
 More governments should do so.

 But the government generally has less effect on peoples’ lives than does constructive, collective, voluntary conduct.
 Love your neighbors.
 Help to limit increases in American health care costs.
 Please consider the above-stated information about wood smoke the next time you think about burning wood.
 Sweaters and turtlenecks provide much warmth.